How to Back Up and Restore MariaDB Databases From the Command line

 mysql -u root -p < all-databases.sql

 The SQL statements in the all-databases.sql file will recreate all your databases in MariaDB.
-Existing databases in on the target machine will be intact.
+Existing databases on the target machine will be intact.

 Auto Backup with Cron